e271828e/Flight.jl/docs/notes/design/framework_spec.md

   cells the GUI stages in every drag frame: ≥ one render per 20 ms frame, plus the active-widget stage-every-pass contract.
-The GUI therefore wins every [drain](#g-drain) (the frame-top swap that publishes staged device inputs into the root slots) by attachment order.
+The GUI therefore wins every [drain](#g-drain) (the frame-top swap that publishes staged device writes into the root inputs) by attachment order.
 That win is a clean, deterministic override for exactly the grab duration.
 Same user code, qualitatively different physics.
-- **Edits while paused.** Under per-slot cells, the user's `u_cmd` edit is overwritten by the still-polling joystick ~10 ms later ([D-024][d-024]); the knob visibly snaps back and the edit never applies.
+- **Edits while paused.** Under per-input cells, the user's `u_cmd` edit is overwritten by the still-polling joystick ~10 ms later ([D-024][d-024]); the knob visibly snaps back and the edit never applies.
 Under the batch stack, the edit is buried under newer pushes, and the pending chain grows at the polling rate